-- Sabine Federal Credit Union-members of the DuPont Credit Union or members of their families. based on merit. - Chevron/Phillips Scholarship-entering freshmen who graduated from West Orange-Cove Independent School District and/or non-traditional students who graduated from West Orange-Cove Independent School District, based on merit. - Claire Marshall Memorial Scholarship-any student who has a physical disability. - Mary Schlesinger Endowed Scholarship-entering freshmen or presently enrolled students with fulltime status, based on merit. - Charlotte Ann (Waldrop) Holt Scholarship-for female Bridge City High School graduate pursing a degree with an interest in business or English. - Service League Health Care Scholarship-for students enrolled in allied health programs. - Tony Houseman Memorial Scholarship-for students majoring in business or a related field.
+- Sabine Federal Credit Union-members of the DuPont Credit Union or members of their families, based on merit. - Chevron/Phillips Scholarship-entering freshmen who graduated from West Orange-Cove Independent School District and/or non-traditional students who graduated from West Orange-Cove Independent School District, based on merit. - Claire Marshall Memorial Scholarship-any student who has a physical disability. - Mary Schlesinger Endowed Scholarship-entering freshmen or presently enrolled students with fulltime status, based on merit.

+- Service League Health Care Scholarship-for students enrolled in allied health programs. - Tony Houseman Memorial Scholarship-for students majoring in business or a related field. - Riparian B & PW Scholarship-for women who are residents of Orange County 30 years of age or older.